nawafalqari/bakit/README.md

-# PyV
+# BAKit
-PyV Provides Python Built-in better alternatives, like Events, Queues and more
+BAKit Provides Python Built-in better alternatives, like Events, Queues and more